- 1/1/2020. Article cleanup. Added some images and a video. Added clickable Table of Contents. Shout out to Pete Johns for the video! Sub his channel!

 - A sudden alien abduction happens outside of your window, causing a lot of interference.
 This gets picked up by the wires inside of the cable.

-- There is now alien abduction signal on both copies of the wire signal.
+- There is now an alien abduction signal on both wires.

-- All of that travels down with your voice, and you think “OH NO!”
-But wait.
+- All of that travels down with your voice, and you think “OH NO!
+Here comes some yucky noise!”
+(I knowwww).
+But wait, there’s more.
+Don’t flip your lid just yet, skippy.

 - It gets to the other end, the signal is flipped that second time (back in phase), and cancels out the interference/noise (flipping it as well) and basically giving it a big old boot to the ass.
-This leaves only the sound of your voice left.
+This leaves only the sound of your voice left, and no noise.

-Personally, my mind is blown.
-I really do think that’s the coolest thing I’ve learned in quite a while.
+Personally, though, my mind is blown.
+I really do think that’s the coolest thing ever (not the Futurama reference, the concept of Reverse Polarity).
 I hope you do too!

 All the best and God bless,